1,000+ Opportunities

 Save a search for “Department of Housing And Urban Development” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Forty-nine State governments and the Commonwealth of Puerto Rico receive funds from HUD under this program.
+Search similar grants →According to the current listing, eligibility includes: Forty-nine State governments and the Commonwealth of Puerto Rico receive funds from HUD under this program.
 The District of Columbia is funded under the CDBG Entitlement Program.
 The State of Hawaii does not participate and HUD allocates the state's share of funds to the three Hawaii non-entitled counties.
 Funds are allocated to each state based on a statutory formula.
 States must distribute the funds to units of general local government in nonentitlement areas.
 Recovery Housing Program funds are allocated according to a provision and funding formula separate from the Housing and Community Development Act funding formula and that does not include every State.
 Eligible applicant types include: U.S. State Government (including the District of Columbia), Nonprofit Organization, County Government (inclusive of boroughs in Alaska, parishes and other governmental entities with geographic regional control and authority), Municipality or Township government (inclusive of cities, towns, boroughs (except in Alaska), and villages), Other Local Government Consortium, Regional Organization (Intrastate), or Other Local Government Combination, Department or Agency of a U.S. State Government.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program